Ayu-commits/Laravel-Open-Source-Projects/README.md

 ## Contribute

-Are you crazy about making easy for newbies and other web artisans to easily get a comprehensive list of laravel open source projects?
-If yes,you can `fork` this repository, `contribute` and `submit a pull request` or send a mail to `gtkbrain@gmail.com`.
+Are you crazy about making it easy for newbies and other web artisans to easily get a comprehensive list of laravel open source projects?
+If yes, you can `fork` this repository, `contribute`, and `submit a pull request` or send a mail to `gtkbrain@gmail.com`.
 I will really love it.

 ## Credit
 - Open Laravel

 ##  You want to appreciate me?

-You can appreciate me by **starring** this repository and follow me on [Github](https://github.com/goodnesskay) , [twitter](https://twitter.com/goodnesskayode) and subscribe to my [Youtube](https://www.youtube.com/channel/UC3h5EkjLBS5VtpJRVRrMD-Q) Channel!
+You can appreciate me by **starring** this repository and follow me on [Github](https://github.com/goodnesskay), [twitter](https://twitter.com/goodnesskayode) and subscribe to my [Youtube](https://www.youtube.com/channel/UC3h5EkjLBS5VtpJRVRrMD-Q) Channel!

 I love you too.